NEST: Neural Estimation by Sequential Testing: Monte Carlo simulations

 \subsection{Results}

 We benchmark our method, QUEST+, and \ac{GP} methods using the \ac{RMSE} and Brier scores for all of the synthetic psychometric functions listed in Table~\ref{tab:comparisons}.
+We use the parameter settings for \ac{NEST} described in Section \ref{sec:implementation}, and for the \ac{GP} methods, we reproduce the settings used in \cite{OwenEtAl2021} and \cite{LethamEtAl2022}.
+Psychophysical methods should not require significant parameter tuning for different experiments.
+Therefore, it would be incorrect to extensively fine-tune parameters for each test function.
+Because of this, we perform the simulations on the different test functions using these pre-defined parameter values.
 Due to limited space, we provide results only for \ac{NV2D}, \ac{WEI4D}, \ac{HART6}, and \ac{PS8D} in Table \ref{tab:AUC_results}.
 For the remaining psychometric functions, please refer to the supplementary material.
 We consider the performance across all trials using the \acf{AUC} for the two metrics.
 The table shows scores of the best method and the methods whose performance scores do not have a statistically significant difference from the best method (\citet{GamesHowell1976} post-hoc test) in bold typeface.

+For the \ac{SIN2D} test function, we noticed a significant gap in performance between \ac{NEST} and the \ac{GP} methods: the \ac{GP} methods appear to fail to model the underlying function.
+Further analysis of this issue is done in Section \ref{sec:interchange_results}, where it becomes clear that the \ac{GP} is indeed able to fit to the \ac{SIN2D} function, but only if it is provided with the better selection of samples that the \ac{NEST} acquisition function produces.

 The \ac{LSE} \ac{GP} methods perform poorly in the \ac{RMSE} error metric but very well in the Brier score since the latter score focuses on threshold accuracy above overall slope accuracy.
 Despite this, \ac{NEST} matches the Brier score of the \ac{LSE} methods in \ac{WEI4D} and outperforms it in \ac{NV2D} and \ac{HART6}. \ac{NEST} also outperforms the lookahead functions \ac{EAVC} and \ac{GlobalMI} in \ac{NV2D}, \ac{WEI4D}, and \ac{HART6}.
 On the \ac{PS8D} function, \ac{NEST} performs slightly below the \ac{GlobalMI} and \ac{EAVC} methods.
 Upon further investigation, we observed that although \ac{GlobalMI} and \ac{EAVC} achieve a fast decrease in \ac{RMSE} and the Brier score at the beginning of the experiment, \ac{NEST} achieves lower prediction error at the end of the experiment (Figure~\ref{fig:PS8D_results}).
 Overall, \ac{NEST} either outperforms the \ac{GP} methods for most tested functions or it is on par with them.
 QUEST+ performs the best on parametric 1D and 2D functions, but \ac{NEST} outperforms QUEST+ on higher-dimensional functions like \ac{WEI4D}.